Double Nickels on the Dime

-Double Nickels on the Dime is the third album by American punk trio Minutemen, released on the California independent record label SST Records in 1984.
+Double Nickels on the Dime is the third studio album by American punk trio Minutemen, released on the SST Records in July 1984.
 A double album containing 45 songs, Double Nickels on the Dime combines elements of punk rock, funk, country, spoken word and jazz, and references a variety of themes, from the Vietnam War and racism in America, to working-class experience and linguistics.

 After recording new material, each band member selected songs for different sides of the double album, with the fourth side named "Chaff".
-Several songs on Double Nickels on the Dime were outsourced to or inspired by contemporaries, such as Black Flag's Henry Rollins and Jack Brewer of Saccharine Trust.
+Lyrics for several songs on Double Nickels on the Dime were written by friends such as Henry Rollins of Black Flag, Jack Brewer of Saccharine Trust, and SST co-owner Joe Carducci.